amentoraz/DataFuerte/README.md

 ⚙️ TODO before this system can be used

-Data organization should be stable so that nothing is lost with updates.
-* Maybe include some visible iteration information on files.
 * Final security assessment before the database and algorithms are set in stone.

 ⚙️ TODO further